Western Theater Command Ground Force

 The Western Theater Command Ground Force is the ground force under the Western Theater Command.
 Its headquarters is in Lanzhou, Gansu.
-The current political commissar is Xu Deqing.
+The current commander is Yang Yi and the current political commissar is Xu Deqing.

 History

 The Western Theater Command Ground Force was officially established on 31 December 2015 with the troops of former Lanzhou Military Region and Chengdu Military Region.